julee89/pdsnd_github/README.md

 Udacity Bikeshare Project in R

 ### Description
-Analyzing bikeshare data collected from New York, Washington and Chicago,
+Analyzing bikeshare data collected from New York, Washington and Chicago.
+Due to limited fields in Washington data, majority of data analyzed is in Chicago and New York.

 ### Files used
 chicago.csv